FAQs

 8

-Safety comes first—flights may be rescheduled, or you can use that time for ground instruction instead.
+Safety comes first—flights may be rescheduled, or you can use that time for ground instruction or self-study always!

 9